luker983/nsa-codebreaker-2019/task2/README.md

 ### App Permissions

-This challenge is a good time to get Android Studio up and running so the app can be emulated.
-I followed [this](https://codebreaker.ltsnet.net/files/downloads/resource_files/androidEmulator.pdf) guide to getting everything working.
+This challenge is a good time to get Android Studio up and running so the app can be run on an emulator.
+Make sure that when you load the APK, you choose the *Profile or debug APK* option.
+If you don't, you might have issues later with logging and the virtual device file explorer.
+Just in case you've already loaded the APK, you can use *File>Profile or debug APK* to get into the correct state.

 Once the APK is imported into Android Studio we can start looking for permissions.
 The `AndroidManifest.xml` file contains a lot of the metadata so it's a good place to start.
-Searching for permissions reveals the permissions needed:
+Searching for `permission` reveals the permissions needed:

 ![Permissions](images/perm.png)